Dedicated to all the others

 Redress (verb) Remedy or set right.
 Restore the balance in a situation.

-- Our core purpose is to work together to make high-quality artistic works in response to experiences of sexual and violent crime
+- Our core purpose is to make high-quality artistic works in response to experiences of sexual and violent crime

-To learn more about our values click ‘Our Work’ below:
+To learn more about our projects click ‘Our Work’ below:

 How You Can Support Us

 Book a ticket

 Our next event is a live stream performance form Brazil, with a panel discussion.
 Free, or pay as you feel.

 Commission us to make artistic works.
 For you, or with you.